visit-dav/visit/src/doc/using_visit/MakingItPretty/Rendering_Options.rst

 Depth Cueing
 ~~~~~~~~~~~~

 VisIt supports depth cueing when scalable rendering is being used.
-Depth
-cueing can be useful for increasing the realism of your visualization.
+Depth cueing can be useful for increasing the realism of your visualization.
-Depth cueing causes objects to be blended with the background with
-increasing distance from the camera.
-The controls to turn on depth
+Depth cueing causes objects to be blended with the background with increasing distance from the camera.
+Depth cueing is are applied after the shadows have been applied and before the transparent geometry is rendered.
+This means that transparent geometry won't be impacted by depth cueing.
-cueing can be found near the bottom of the **Advanced** tab
-(see :numref:`Figure %s <fig-MakingItPretty-RenderingOptionsAdvanced>`).
+The controls to turn on depth cueing can be found about a third of the way from the top of the **Advanced** tab (see :numref:`Figure %s <fig-MakingItPretty-RenderingOptionsAdvanced>`).
-To turn on depth cueing, you must turn on scalable rendering by
-clicking on the **Always** radio button under the **Use scalable rendering**
+To turn on depth cueing, you must turn on scalable rendering by clicking on the **Always** radio button under the **Use scalable rendering** label.
-label.
-Once scalable rendering has been turned on, the depth cueing controls
+Once scalable rendering has been turned on, the depth cueing controls become enabled.
-become enabled.
-By default, depth cueing is performed along the camera
+By default, depth cueing is performed along the camera direction.
-direction.
-The depth cueing can be done along a different direction by
-unchecking the **Cue automatically along camera depth** check box and then
-entering the coordinates defining the direction to perform the depth cueing
-in the **Manual start point** and **Manual end point** text fields.
-The
+The depth cueing can be done along a different direction by unchecking the **Cue automatically along camera depth** check box and then entering the coordinates defining the direction to perform the depth cueing in the **Manual start point** and **Manual end point** text fields.
-coordinates are defined in the coordinate system of the simulation data.
+The coordinates are defined in the coordinate system of the simulation data.
-The same plot is shown with and without depth cueing in
-:numref:`Figure %s <fig-MakingItPretty-DepthCueingExample>`.
+The same plot is shown with and without depth cueing in :numref:`Figure %s <fig-MakingItPretty-DepthCueingExample>`.

 .. _fig-MakingItPretty-DepthCueingExample: